vorSherer/code-301-prework/README.md

   - Create and use a 960-pixel CSS grid system to manage display of the content.
 Look at [this article](http://j4n.co/blog/Creating-your-own-css-grid-system) as a reference.
   - Your column of content should be centered in the window, as in the preview image.
   - Your solution does not need to be responsive in any way.
-  - Do not use any negative margins, or Flexbox positioning
+  - Do not use any negative margins, or flex positioning.

 **Instructions:**